 Tamales are always a major undertaking, especially for someone who reads tamal recipes, rather than actually makes them.
-I won’t name names, but let’s just say it had been about twenty years since I last made any by myself.
+It had been about twenty years since I last made any by myself.
 Things had to change, and tomorrow being Día de la Candelaria was as good a reason as any to put my hands to the metate.
 I mean, KitchenAid mixer.
 I really don’t even own a metate, but greatly admire Lesley, blogger of The Mija Chronicles, for her metate work, when she probably has a food processor and KitchenAid sitting on her kitchen counter.
 I have been vicariously working on the metate with Lesley for months.
 And vicariously making tamales with other bloggers.
-That partly changed today, when I made Tamales de Chocolate.
-Sadly, I have yet to buy a metate.
+That changed today, when I made Tamales de Chocolate.

 Making tamales took longer than I thought it would, but that is often the case when making a new recipe.
 First, the corn husks had to soak for two hours.
 The masa and chocolate mixture was chilled in the fridge for one hour for added tenderness.
 Then the filling and tying, then two hours to steam the tamales.
 By the time they were done, there was barely enough light outside for a few photos, but what a great way to start our evening with a steaming pot of chocolate tamales.

 This recipe is adapted from one by Rick Bayless at Frontera Kitchens.
 Rick uses pulverized Mexican chocolate.
 I used cocoa powder, and coconut oil instead of butter.
 Russ just about flipped when he tasted one, saying it was better than the chocolate tamal I recently brought home from the market.
 He also thought a bit of Mexican crema spooned over a tamal would be nice and offered to buy a carton tomorrow.
-He’s such a sweetheart.
+(Update: crema with tamales de chocolate is great!)

 Tamales de Chocolate makes 12-15 tamales